georghegel/ft_nmap/README.md

 # ft_nmap
-Implementation of NMAP tool for network scanning
+Implementation of nmap tool for network scanning